AztecProtocol/aztec-packages/yellow-paper/docs/circuits/public_kernel_tail.md

 Data that aids in the verifications carried out in this circuit:

-- Sorted indices of public read requests.
+- Sorted indices of read requests.
+- Ordered read requests.
-- Sorted indices of public update requests.
+- Sorted indices of update requests.
+- Ordered update requests.
-- Public data hints.
+- Public data snaps.
+- Indices of update requests for public data snaps.
+- Indices of update requests for transient update requests.
+- Indices of update requests for read requests.
-- Indices of public data hints for read requests.
+- Indices of public data snaps for read requests.
+- Membership witnesses for read requests.
+- Low leaves for read requests.
+- Membership witnesses for update requests.
+- Low leaves for update requests.

 ## Public Inputs

-The structure of public inputs aligns with that of other kernel circuits.
+The structure of this public inputs aligns with that of the [tail private kernel circuit](./private_kernel_tail.md) and the [iterative public kernel circuit](./public_kernel_iterative.md).

 ### Accumulated Data

-It contains the result from the current function call:
+It contains data accumulated during the execution of the entire transaction:

-- Read requests.
 - New note hashes.
 - New nullifiers.
 - L2-to-L1 messages.
-- Private call requests.
-- Public call requests.
 - New contracts.
 - Log hashes.
 - Log lengths.
-- Public read requests.
-- Public update requests.
+- Old public data tree root.
+- New public data tree root.

 ### Constant Data